yukamurata27/CSCI520-InverseKinematics/README.txt

      You can choose DLS or PI by setting IKSolver at line 158.
 * Skinning (Dual-quaternion skinning)
   -> Please see skinning.h and skinning.cpp.
-     You can set the skinning method by setting useLBS (true/false) in the applySkinning function.
+     You can set the skinning method by setting useLBS (true/false) in the applySkinning function at line 167.
 * Comparison between damped least squares and pseudo-inverse (see blow)
 * Comparison between linear blend skinning and dual-quaternion skinning (see below)